itay-moav/rahl_commander/example_assets/upgrades/README.md

 --all [upgrade all files previously not executed] --unblock [removes a none completed entry from the DB, BE VERY CAREFULL WHAT U DO HERE, make sure u also undo any changes in the DB that where caused by the script
            if it was partially run.
-It takes the file name (no postfix) as an argument] --test [runs the queries on a test database defined in the config, and return on the first error]
+It takes the file name (no postfix) as an argument] --force_test [runs the queries on a test database defined in the config, and return on the first error, NOTICE!
+To run just tests, do not use the --all or --limit args with this flag]

 You can run the following combinations too:
 --limit=X --archive [will archive the X files]